akaase/hw-08-instances-and-inheritance/README.md

       * Use Inheritance again to deal with the `name` and `mass` of Moons,
       * Implement the rest of the `__init__` method of the `Moon` class

 Next, we can model our Solar System with a top-level class, let's call it `System`, which can contain as many celestial bodies as needed.
+Most of this class has already been written for you except for a few `???`s you need to fill out.

-* A `System` should start with no bodies inside of it
+* A `System` starts with no bodies inside of it
-   * What kind of instance variables do you need to take care of multiple bodies?
-   * Implement the `__init__` method of `System` class to reflect this
+* Fill out the parameter list of the `__init__` method of the `System` class
-* It should have the ability to `add` bodies to itself
+* A `System` has the ability to `add` bodies to itself
-   * Implement the `add` method of `System`, to accept some `body`
+   * Fill out the `???`s in the `add` method of `System`, to accept some new `body`
-   * This `body` should be added to the System's already existing collection of bodies
+   * As you can see, the new `body` is added to the System's already existing collection of bodies via `append`.
 * Finally, a `System` can report on the `total_mass` of all the celestial bodies inside the system.
-   * The return value of the `total_mass` method should the sum of all the masses of the bodies inside the system
+   * The return value of the `total_mass` method is the sum of all the masses of the bodies inside the system
+   * The only thing you need to do in the `total_mass` method is to fill out the parameter list
 * **Note**: A `System` is **not** a `Body`!
 Instead, it *contains* bodies.

 Finally, implement the missing parts of the `main` function: